iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 From the figure we can see that the agent observes a state and then takes action.
 The agent can then decide on its next action based on the next state it observes and the rewards it receives from the critic in the environment.
 The critic decides on what reward the agent receives at every time-step by evaluating its behaviour.

 As Sutton et al. highlighted in <d-cite key="sutton2018intro"></d-cite> Figure 1 can be misleading though.
-It implies that the agent-environment boundary is similar to the physical boundary between an organism entire body and the outside world.
+It implies that the agent-environment boundary is similar to the physical boundary between an organism's entire body and the outside world.
 In RL we consider anything that the agent cannot change through its actions as the environment.
 For example, if a human was an RL agent their skeletal structure or their muscles could be considered part of the environment.
 So we can then see that when it comes to RL we have two types of environments: The internal environment, such as sensory organs of an animal, and the external environment.
 Also, the reward the agent receives is not always from the external environment.
 The rewards can be seen as reward signals like a human's brain releasing dopamine when one achieves an objective.
 Thus, the critic can also be in inside the RL agent.
 The figure below shows an extended view of the agent-environment interactions.